-POST-EVENT REQUIREMENTS - Winners' list and the original contestant list(s) must be returned to ICS via email within 7 days of the event or hard copies mailed to the ICS office within 10 days of the event.
+POST-EVENT REQUIREMENTS - Winners' list and the original contestant list(s) must be returned to ICS via email within 7 days of the event.
+Please email to vmarnick@.

-3. JUDGING AREA PREPARATION
+3. JUDGINGAREA PREPARATION

 The organizer is responsible for the proper set-up of the judging area, which should be large enough to accommodate all tables needed while also positioned close to the cooking area for convenience in transporting competition cups.